This first step for successful blackhead removal is extracting the ones that already exist. This is instant blackhead extraction.

 If only!
 Blackheads are sticky plugs of dead skin cells and sebum—trying to suck them out with a vacuum might work for a few loose ones but otherwise there are far more successful and cheaper ways to get rid of them!

-A blackhead extractor can definitely leave loop shaped dents on your skin.
+A blackhead remover can leave loop shaped dents on your skin.
 These are temporary.
 However it is really important to be gentle; you don’t need a lot of pressure.

-If on a particular blackhead you are finding you need to really press down to get any thing to move…. stop.
+If you need to really press down on one particular blackhead…. stop.
 Carry on with cleansing and exfoliating for a few days and come back to that one!